Mark Pincus: Support.com

 He then started his second company, Support.com, in August 1997.
 As Chairman and CEO, Pincus built the company into a leading provider of help desk automation software.
 The company went public in July 2000 at a $1.5 billion valuation.
 In 2002, the company changed its name from Support.com to SupportSoft, Inc.

 Tribe.net

 In 2003, at age 37, Pincus founded his third startup, Tribe.net, an early social network.
 Tribe.net partnered with major local newspapers and was backed by The Washington Post, Knight Ridder Digital, and Mayfield Fund and Guy Spier,.
 In 2007, Cisco Systems acquired the core technology of Tribe.net to develop a social networking platform for its digital media services group.

 In 2003, Pincus and Reid Hoffman purchased the Six Degrees patent, a broad, sweeping patent that describes a social network service that is the heart of social networks from the extinct Sixdegrees.com company for $700,000.
 Pincus and Hoffman stated at the time that their objective in buying the patent was to protect innovation in social networking and to prevent large companies from interfering with this.
-Pincus and Hoffman have never enforced the patent.